TaitoUnited/taito-cli/README.md

     # TODO implement a setting for confirming an execution if it contains
     # a command outside of preconfirmed plugins/extensions???

-And here is an example of a project specific `taito-config.sh`:
+And here is an example of a project specific `taito-config.sh`.
+TODO Something about dockerfile tags.

     #!/bin/bash

     # Taito-cli settings
-    export taito_image="taitounited/taito-cli:0.5.0"
+    export taito_image="taitounited/taito-cli:latest"
     export taito_extensions="
       my-extension-0.5.0=https://github.com/MyOrg/my-extension/archive/v0.5.0.tar.gz"
     # Enabled taito-cli plugins